viktoriageorrg04/gen-ai-project/README.md

 Env setup
 ------------------
-- that's how you set it up manually (it's probably easier to just run the notebook directly and it sets it up for you automatically with the packages requirements files; that's just as an alsternative)...
+- that's how you set it up manually (it's probably easier to just run the notebook and it sets it up for you automatically with the packages specified in the requirements files)
 1) Create a venv inside `code/`:
    - `cd code`
    - `python -m venv .venv`